 Gross salary and the net salary of the employee

 We are in a digital era with large multi geographic conglomerates and global organisations.
 Most employers have chosen to make use of technology to provide e-payslips to their employees.
-This is an entirely online process wherein all the relevant information is available electronically, thus reducing manual effort for the HR team while also making it easy for employees to view and download online salary slips by logging into the organisation’s salary slip portal.
+This is an entirely online process wherein all the relevant information is available electronically.
+Thus reducing manual effort for the HR team while also simplifying it for employees to view/download salary slips online by logging into the organisation’s salary slip portal.
 The epayslips are completely valid and can be used as proof wherever needed, in case of seeking a loan or a credit card or any similar financial requirement.

 If you study the pay slip format, you will find that there are many components listed on it.
 These components not only clarify your individual income statement for the month/year, but there are several other areas where they come in handy.
 Listed below are some of the uses of a salary slip.